anirudhhbehera/News-app-in-react.js/README.md

-# Note : https://newsapi.org used in this is paid for online deployment so that is why it might not be viewed, but i have changed my api key and used https://gnews.io/api but a draw back is that it just responds with 10 news articles
+# Note : https://newsapi.org used in this is paid for online deployment so that is why it might not be viewed, but I have changed my API key and used https://gnews.io/api but a drawback is that it just responds with 10 news articles

 # Getting Started with Create React App